PurpleTree HR logo

 1. Business closure: the employer ceases or intends to cease carrying on the business.

-4. Reduced requirement for a specific role: the requirements for employees to carry out work of a particular kind have diminished or ceased.
+4. Reduced need for a specific role: the requirements for that type of work have diminished or ceased.

-Step 2: Check Redundancy Entitlement in Ireland
+Step 2: Check Redundancy Entitlement

-• Has at least two years’ (104 weeks’) continuous service with your organisation;
+• Has at least two years’ (104 weeks’) continuous service

-• Is aged 16 or over;
+• Is aged 16 or over

-• Is employed under a contract of employment (including part-time workers on a pro-rata basis);
+• Is employed under a contract of employment (including part-time workers on a pro-rata basis)

-• Has been in insurable employment for PRSI purposes.
+• Has been in insurable employment for PRSI purposes

 Step 3: Establish a Fair Selection Process